 In the stepwise procedure outlined below, manure is assumed to be managed as either slurry or solid.
 Slurry consists of excreta, spilt livestock feed and drinking water, some bedding material and water added during cleaning or to assist in handling.
 It is equivalent to the liquid/slurry category described in IPCC (2006).
 For more information, see Table 3.13 (section 3.4.5), which relates storage categories commonly referred to in NH3 inventories to the classification used by the IPCC.
 Solid manure consists of excreta, spilt livestock feed and drinking water, and may also include bedding material.
 It is equivalent to the solid manure category described in IPCC, 2006.
 For situations in which manure is separated into liquid and solid fractions, the liquid should be treated as slurry.

 The objective of Step 1 is to define the livestock subcategories that are homogeneous with respect to feeding, excretion and age/weight range.
-Typical livestock categories are shown in Table 3.1.
+The livestock categories to be reported are shown in Table 3.1.
 The corresponding number of animals has to be obtained, as described in subsection 3.4.1.
 Steps 2 to 14 inclusive should then be applied to each of these subcategories and the emissions summed.

 In Step 2, the total annual excretion of N by the animals (Nex; kg AAP–1 a–1) is calculated.
 Many countries have detailed procedures to derive N excretion rates for different livestock categories.
-If these are not available, the method described in chapter 10 of IPCC, 2006 (equations 10.31, 10.32 and 10.33) should be used as guidance, where Nex is equivalent to Nex(T).
+If these are not available, the method described in chapter 10 of IPCC, 2019 (equations 10.31 through to and 10.33E) should be used as guidance, where Nex is equivalent to Nex(T).
 For convenience, default values are given in

 Table 3.9; these are derived from the estimates of N excretion used to calculate national NH3 emissions by the EAGER network.
+Default values for the percentage of the N excretion that is TAN are also given in Table 3.9.

 The purpose of Step 3 is to calculate the amount of the annual N excreted that is deposited within buildings in which livestock are housed, on uncovered yards and during grazing.
 This is based on the total annual N excretion (Nex) and the proportions of excreta deposited at these locations (xhous, xyards and xgraz, respectively).
 These proportions depend on the fraction of the year that animals spend in buildings, on yards and grazing, and on animal behaviour.
 In this document EFs for the calculation of emissions from outdoor yard areas are only provided for the categories 3B1a, 3B1b and 3B2.
 The proportions of N excreta deposited on these yard areas are taken to be: 3B1a, 0.25; 3B1b, 0.10; 3B2, 0.02 of annual N excretion.
 In some countries any type of livestock may be held on concreted areas that are only partially roofed or have no roof at all.
 To calculate yard emissions for livestock for which no EFs are currently available the user should take the EF and the proportion of excreta deposited on the hard standing from the most similar category for which data are available.
 Unless better information is available, xhous, xyards and xgraz should equate to the proportion of the year spent at the relevant location, and must always add up to 1.0.